CloudSnorkel/cdk-github-runners/API.md

 These additional tags are set on top of `Name`, `GitHubRunners:Stack`, and `GitHubRunners:Builder`.
 You may override the built-in tags.

+Overriding `GitHubRunners:Stack` will stop old AMIs from being deleted, as the image cleaner is only allowed to touch AMIs tagged with the name of the stack it lives in.
+You will have to delete those AMIs yourself.

 ---

 ##### `fastLaunchOptions`<sup>Optional</sup> <a name="fastLaunchOptions" id="@cloudsnorkel/cdk-github-runners.AwsImageBuilderRunnerImageBuilderProps.property.fastLaunchOptions"></a>